 Liability claims may be your greatest financial risk if you work with the public, so getting general liability coverage is essential for your business.

-A business owner’s policy also includes commercial property coverage to pay for damage to your business’s physical assets.
+Unlike general liability, which is a third-party coverage, commercial property insurance is a first-party coverage to pay for damage to your business’ physical assets.
 These assets typically include business-owned buildings, equipment, fixtures, furniture, and inventory.

 You can choose to insure your business property either at its actual value or its replacement cost value.
 Opting for the actual value insures items at their market value, which means your insurer pays the replacement cost minus depreciation.
 This option usually has a lower premium than insuring for the replacement cost.

-Business interruption insurance covers lost income and ongoing expenses when a covered claim forces you to suspend business operations.
+Most small business insurers also add business interruption insurance to the property coverage in a business owner’s policy.
+Also called business income insurance, this coverage pays for lost income and ongoing expenses when a covered loss prevents the business from operating.
 Insurers typically only cover these costs for 12 consecutive months, but 18-month and two-year business interruption coverage is becoming more common.

 - Lost revenue